-- Since, they need money abroad, they wish to remit NRO account money from India to Foreign account abroad.
+- In all scenarios, when money accumulates in Indian NRO Bank Account, Since, NRIs/OCIs need money abroad, they wish to remit NRO account money from India to Foreign account abroad.

 - NRIs also plan to remit funds from NRO to NRE account to earn similar return without the exposure of Indian Taxation.
 Also, remittance from NRE account to Foreign account can be done anytime very conveniently.

 - Now, when NRIs wish to remit their NRO account money to NRE account or Foreign Account, the banker in India demand certain paper formalities.
 Of these requisite documents, two main documents are Form 15CA and Form 15CB.